Ioannis Kasoulidis: Education and career

 Ioannis Kasoulides has joined the EuroAsia Interconnector on March 30, 2018 as Chairman of the Strategic Council.

 After the resignation of Nikos Christodoulides as Foreign Minister on January 9, 2022, Kasoulides was chosen again by President Anastasiades to be the Minister after 4 years of absence from active political life.
 He was sworn in on January 11.

 Personal life

-Kasoulides is married to anaesthetist Emy Kasoulidou and they have one daughter, Joanna.
-He is fluent in English, German as well as French.
+Kasoulides was married to anaesthetist Emi Kasoulidou until her death in September 2026 from cancer; they have one daughter, Joanna.
+He is fluent in English and French.
 He co-authored the book Cyprus – EU: the Accession as I Witnessed It.

 Awards and decorations

 Ioannis Kasoulides has been awarded with the following honours: